Business Tip for Culture Makers #220: Leverage Your Line Items (Software, Apps, Digital Marketing Tools)

 One of my biggest expenses in my own business is apps and software, so it makes sense to me that I try, wherever possible, to use my tech budget for apps founded and led by BIPOC, women, feminists and people of non-dominant identities.

-That’s how I turn my apps and software into deliberate feminist decisions and feminist marketing tools.
+That’s how I turn my apps and software into deliberate culture-making decisions.

-It’s one of the ways we invest in and grow our feminist community (and an inclusive future!).
+It’s one of the ways we invest in and grow our culture-making community (and an inclusive future!).

-Feminist Marketing isn’t simply about wrapping external messages in a pink empowerment bow; it’s about our daily business practices — from what tech we use to which copywriting tactics we choose.
+Marketing as a culture maker isn’t about theatrics or performance.
+It’s not about optics.
+It’s about our daily business practices — from what tech we use to which copywriting tactics we choose.

-For me to choose these tools, the companies don’t need to be flawless (none are; this is capitalism; I’m trying to make the best choices possible in the system we have, not perfect choices) or tick off every single one of my desired social justice boxes…
+These companies don’t need to be flawless for me to choose these tools, (none are; this is capitalism; I’m trying to make the best choices possible in the system we have, not perfect choices) nor do they have to tick off every single one of my desired culture-making boxes…

 …but they’re often so much better than their alternatives, both from a functional and community-impact perspective.